 The Company's subscription contracts are generally non-cancelable except for contracts with first-time customers whereby the contract terms provide rights to cancel the contract in the first 30 days for pro-rated refund for unutilized days.
-Historically, refunds have not been material and can be reasonably estimated, and therefore no provision for refunds was recorded to date.
+Historically, refunds have not been material, and therefore no provision for refunds was recorded to date.